nautobot/nautobot-chatops-cookiecutter/README.md

 | **open_source_license**         | Determine if project is open source or not                                                      |

 > NOTE: Cookiecutter by default bakes the new cookie within the current working directory.
 If that is not desirable then use the `-o` option to specify a different output folder.

+| Przemek: Change "... different output folder." to "... different output directory."

+| Przemek: Provide a sentence explaining what the below code block shows.
+Should make it clear that the variable will get a default value in `[]` if enter is pressed without value being provided.

 ```bash
 ❯ cookiecutter nautobot-plugin-chatops-cookiecutter